 - Link to your thesis from your résumé, web site, or online portfolio.

 - Receive usage statistics to show the reach of your work.

 What if I am submitting my work for publication elsewhere?

-If you intend to publish your thesis in a scholarly journal, consult your thesis supervisor prior to submitting your thesis to Digital Commons.
+If you intend to publish your thesis in a scholarly journal, consult your thesis supervisor prior to submitting your thesis to Open Commons.
 The majority of publishers will allow posting of “preprints” or working papers (such as your thesis) to an institutional repository.
 Visit SHERPA to view publisher policies.
-You may also choose to delay submission of your thesis to Digital Commons until after your work has been accepted for publication.
+You may also choose to delay submission of your thesis to Open Commons until after your work has been accepted for publication.
 More information for authors.